sdecamillis/sdecamillis.github.io/_pages/research.md

 In the quest to make super-resolution microscopy easier and more applicable, Up-convertion nanoparticles (UCNPs) have demonstrated great potentials.
 They have proved to be suitable for *STimulated Excitation Depletion* (STED) microscopy and *Super-linear Excitation-Emission* (SEE) microscopy, providing enhanced photostability and spectral selectivity compared to the common contrast agents.

 This project explored the non-linear optical properties of UCNPs to push their performance beyond their current limits.
-With the suitable excitation conditions and particle composition, these nanoprobes can enable simultaneous STED and SEE modalities, further enhancing the resolution performance.
+With the suitable excitation conditions and particle composition, these nanoprobes can enable simultaneous STED and SEE modalities, further enhancing the imaging resolution.
 These results were successfully applied in a biological environment.

 >![STED-SEE microscopy in cell](/assets/research/ucnp_in_cells.png)
 >*DESCRIPTION OF THE IMAGE*